The Cover Art

 My grandfather’s and grandma’s tombs were on a slope of a hill just next to the peanut plot.
 I did not see any of Gran because she had died long before my birth.
 Although Grandad remarried twice, upon his death, the family had him buried next to his first wife, who suffered unspeakable misery during her short years in the world.

 As a preteen, I herded cattle by the road.
-I played with my mates there.
-I learned to ride a bike there.
-I saw a lot of snakes and killed them by the road.
-The road is where a lot of my memories reside.
+I played with my mates on the road.
+I learned to ride a bike along the road.
+I saw a lot of serpents and killed them around the road.
+The road is where my memories reside.